MicroEJ/docs/ApplicationDeveloperGuide/UI/Widgets/index.rst

 Source
 ~~~~~~

-To use the widgets provided by the widget library, add this Ivy dependency to your project:
+To use the widgets provided by the widget library, add the following line to a :ref:`module description file <mmm_module_description>`:

 .. code-block:: XML